 The BBB has closed 27 complaints against Med-1 Solutions in the preceding 3 years, with 10 complaints closed in the past 12 months.
 All of those complaints alleged problems with billing and collections.
 Since April 2015, the Consumer Financial Protection Bureau (CFPB) has closed 29 complaints against MOS.
 Justia lists at least 12 cases of civil litigation involving MOS.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Med-1 would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Complaints